Lansinoh Moms' Club

 Goodbyes are tough!

-It can be distressing to watch your baby wailing and reaching for you as you say goodbye and head out the door, which is why separation anxiety is such a challenging stage for even the toughest parents.
+It can be distressing to watch your baby wailing and reaching for you as you say goodbye and head out the door, which is why baby separation anxiety is such a challenging stage for even the toughest parents.
 While separation anxiety typically flares up around 8 months, it can come sooner or later depending on the baby’s personality.
 What is universal is that it can appear with no warning and can absolutely break a mom’s heart.
-Knowing that, here are five little things you do can do to help
+Knowing that, here are five tips for dealing with baby separation anxiety:

 - Introduce the concept of a sitter early, even if it’s only a grandparent or a friend offering to help so you can run quick errands.
 This will establish a pattern that mom leaves and comes back.